Generations Writing Project

 This community project is a chance to put down in writing your experiences and memories with the survivors in your family, and to reflect on the ways the legacy of the Holocaust has shaped your own experiences.
 Over the course of six in-person writing sessions, each of you will have the opportunity to produce, revise, and complete a short work (or a few smaller pieces) of writing.
 Please be prepared to dedicate some time to writing and/or revising between sessions.
 Personal narratives, memoirs, poetry, essays, or other kinds of writing media are welcome.

 In group sessions, you will participate in guided writing exercises, share and reflect on your work as a community, and find space to sit, write, and remember together.
-We will read and discuss some of the ways other 2Gs, 3Gs, and 4Gs have memorialized their experiences and work through some basic activities meant to prompt your own voice as a writer.
+We will read and discuss some of the ways other descendants of survivors have memorialized their experiences and work through some basic activities meant to prompt your own voice as a writer.
 No one will be required to share their work in order to participate and no prior experience with creative writing is necessary.

 This writing opportunity is open to any adult child, grandchild, or great-grandchild of a survivor who is interested in joining a writing community to explore their memories.
 You must be at least 18 years old in order to participate in the writing project.
 A group of the Second Generation will meet separately from the Third and Fourth.
-If groups do not meet minimum enrollment of 5 participants, they may instead meet together.
-Registration (at the bottom of the page) is required and will stay open until full or until January 9, 2026.
+Registration (at the bottom of the page) is required.

-Each group will meet six times between mid-January and the end of March 2026.
+This cohort will meet six times between June 25 and August 27, 2026.
 Sessions will be held in person at the Jewish Community Center, room to be confirmed after registration.
-We will meet weekly for the first two weeks, and then biweekly starting in February.
+We will meet weekly for the first two weeks, and then every two weeks starting in July.

 If you are interested in participating in the writing project but cannot make this meeting schedule, please reach out to mkarp@mchekc.org.